About UHCL's Commencement Attire

 Ordering Your Cap and Gown

-Cap and Gown must be ordered online through the UHCL Bookstore as soon as you have applied for graduation.
-If you miss the deadline for ordering your cap and gown, the UHCL Bookstore will have limited supply and sizes of caps and gowns available for purchase.
+Cap and gown must be ordered online through the UHCL Campus Store as soon as you have applied for graduation.
+If you miss the deadline for ordering your cap and gown, the UHCL Campus Store will have limited supply and sizes of caps and gowns available for purchase.

-Your preordered Cap and Gown will be ready for pick up at the UHCL Bookstore the week of final exams.
-Please call the UHCL Bookstore to confirm business hours and if you have any further questions about caps and gowns at (281)283-2180.
+Your preordered cap and gown will be ready for pick up at the UHCL Campus Store the week of final exams.
+Please call the UHCL Campus Store to confirm business hours and if you have any further questions about caps and gowns at (281)283-2180.

-UHCL Bookstore will offer replacement caps, gowns, tassels and hoods for purchase on the day of the ceremony.
+UHCL Campus Store will offer replacement caps, gowns, tassels and hoods for purchase on the day of the ceremony.

 - You can only wear the usual academic regalia on the cap and gown.
 Honor cords are an acceptable addition, but other items like ribbons and shawls are not.